 Chat is currently unavailable.
 Contact Us for help!

-This guide will help you understand open access, the Open Access Mandate at Amherst College, and funding opportunities.
+This guide will help you understand open access, the Open Access Resolution at Amherst College, and funding opportunities.
 Use the menu on the left to help navigate the information!

 What is Open Access